lusayo-nyondo/jupyter_notebooks/02_data_structures_and_algorithms/notes/02_algorithmic_techniques/.ipynb_checkpoints/README-checkpoint.md

 Moving sequentially through elements.

 ##### 1. Single-Pointer
 Using a single index or reference to move one element at a time (e.g., for loop on an array).

 ##### 2. Multi-Pointer
 Using two or more indices or references to move through the data simultaneously.
 A classic example of this is the two-pointer technique used in arrays to examine them from opposite directions for a specific condition.
 Another example is the use of fast and slow pointers in a linked list to detect a cycle or find the middle element.
 Other examples include low and high indices in a binary search.

 #### ii.
 Non-Linear Navigation.
 Moving through hierarchical or networked structures.

 ##### 1. Hierarchical Traversal
 Moving between a parent and its children (e.g., traversing a tree).
 This is the underlying principle for algorithms like Depth-First Search (DFS) and Breadth-First Search (BFS), which use auxiliary data structures to manage the order of traversal.

 ##### 2. Network Traversal
 Moving between interconnected nodes in a graph.
 The key here is that a node can have multiple neighbors without a strict parent-child relationship.

-Algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS) are strategies that use a queue or stack (auxiliary data structures) to manage the exploration order, ensuring all nodes are visited even in the presence of cycles.
+    Examples: Algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS) are strategies that use a queue or stack (auxiliary data structures) to manage the exploration order, ensuring all nodes are visited even in the presence of cycles.

 ### b.
 Querying 🔎
 The act of asking a question about the data and getting an answer about the structure of the ADT itself, often a boolean or a specific value.